Isangeles/mural/README.md

 ```
 Description: load HUD state from file in current /savegames directory(/savegames/[module]).

+## Contributing
+If you want to help in project development, pull sources do something interesting and open pull request.
+If you looking for things to do, then check TODO file.

 ## Contact
 * Isangeles <<dev@isangeles.pl>>

 ## License
 Copyright 2018-2019 Dariusz Sikora <<dev@isangeles.pl>>

 This program is free software; you can redistribute it and/or modify